TimHopg/obsidian/so_long.md

 This project uses [[MLX]]

 For when I was developing at home on my mac, I used the Remote SSH extension for the first time.
+And SSH using terminal too to use my familiar dev environment

 `keysym` is more abstract than `keycode`, use it.
 `X11/keysym.h`